Dry Rot

 Safeguard’s ProBor range of wood preservatives are particularly suitable fungicides for the treatment of dry rot, as they are able to spread much more deeply into the timber than conventional preservatives.
 This gives them an extensive performance advantage, as no wood preservative can start working until it comes into contact with the fungi that it is designed to defend against.

-A more comprehensive 19-page guide, Dry Rot & its Control can be downloaded free of charge from the ‘Downloads’ tab on this page in Adobe Acrobat (pdf) format.
-This publication gives more detailed guidence on the identification and treatment of dry rot.
+What is dry rot in wood?
+To find out more, download our more comprehensive 19-page guide, Dry Rot & its Control, below.
+This publication gives more detailed guidance on the identification and treatment of dry rot.

 How can we help?